j-p-courneya/R-Bioinformatics/_episodes/03-basics-factors-dataframes.md

 your R installation) is the [readxl package](https://CRAN.R-project.org/package=readxl) which can open and import Excel files.
 Rather than addressing package installation this second (we'll discuss this soon!), we can take advantage of RStudio's import feature which integrates this package.
-(Note: this feature is available only in the latest versions of RStudio such as is installed on our cloud instance).
+(Note: this feature is available only in the latest versions of RStudio).

+Before importing the dataset lets make sure we have downloaded it to our `data/` directory in the project folder.

+> ## Challenge 1
+> Download the `Ecoli_metadata` data from  [here](https://osf.io/em2xs/download).
+>
+> 1. Download the file
+> 2. Make sure it's saved under the name `Ecoli_metadata.xlsx`
+> 3. Save the file in the `data/` folder within your project.
+>
+{: .challenge}

 First, in the RStudio menu go to **File**, select **Import Dataset**, and choose **From Excel...** (notice there are several other options you can